readytotest/playwright-allure-report/README.md

 ## My Thoughts

 This whole investigation, setup, configuration, and troubleshooting with Allure probably took about 24+ hours of my time.
-Well, to be clear, the **local install** was fairly straightforward.
+Well to be clear, the **local install** was fairly straightforward.
 Running it locally wasn't the problem.
 The real time sink was getting it into **CI/CD**, troubleshooting all the issues, and making sure everything worked smoothly.

+I'm not the type to throw my hands up when things get tricky.
+If something's broken or confusing, I want to figure out why, even if it takes hours and way too many browser tabs.

 After all that, I actually prefer the built-in **Playwright HTML reporter** 😹😹😹.
 It's way easier to set up and configure, with a lot fewer moving parts to break and maintain.